yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/sharding-data.md

     ![Auto-sharding when adding one node](/images/ce/sharding_4nodes.png)

-1. Add two more nodes to the cluster, making it a total of six nodes, as follows:
+1. Add two more nodes to the universe, making it a total of six nodes, as follows:

     ```sh
     ./bin/yugabyted start \